Table of Contents

 - Direct Diffraction Path (bEnableDirectPathDiffraction): A direct diffraction path between the listener and an emitter is a path composed exclusively of diffraction segments.
-Enabling direct diffraction path computation increases significantly the CPU cost.
+Enabling direct diffraction path computation increases significantly the CPU usage.

 - Diffraction on Reflections (bEnableDiffractionOnReflection): Enables diffraction at the beginning and the end of a reflection path (a path composed only of reflection segments).
-Enabling diffraction on reflections prevents the simulation to unexpectedly drop reflections when the emitter or the listener moves behind an obstacle.
-As with direct diffraction path, it significantly increases the CPU cost.
+Enabling diffraction on reflections prevents the simulation from unexpectedly dropping reflections when the emitter or listener moves behind an obstacle.
+As with a direct diffraction path, it significantly increases the CPU usage.

 - Maximum Path Length (fMaxPathLength): Maximum length of a path segment.
-High values compute longer paths but increase the CPU cost.
+High values compute longer paths but increase the CPU usage.

 There are a few limitations when defining geometries for the stochastic ray casting engine.
 The limitations concern both the performance and the quality of the results.

-The geometry's visible angle alpha is defined by the angle at which the geometry is seen from the point of view of the listener.
+The geometry's visible angle alpha is the angle at which the geometry is seen from the point of view of the listener.
 Depending on the number of primary rays, the average angle (gamma) between two rays varies.
-The relation between the alpha and the gamma influences the probability to find an intersection (a reflection or a diffraction) with the object.
-If the gamma is smaller than the alpha, the probability of finding an intersection is high.
-If the gamma is bigger than the alpha, the probability of finding an intersection is low.
+The relation between alpha and gamma influences the probability of finding an intersection (a reflection or a diffraction) with the object.
+If gamma is smaller than alpha, the probability of finding an intersection is high.
+If gamma is bigger than alpha, the probability of finding an intersection is low.

-The number of triangles contained in the geometry is directly related to the CPU performance of the engine: the more triangles the less performance.
+The number of triangles contained in the geometry is directly related to the CPU usage of the engine: the more triangles, the higher the CPU usage.
 This is due to the fact that more intersection tests are required on the object.
 Usually, sound propagation does not require highly detailed geometry.
 Reducing the number of triangles can help increase the performance without sacrificing quality.

 Some geometry shapes are more difficult to process than others.
 Usually, geometries like planes and boxes are simple to process and give the best results in terms of sound propagation.
 Spheres and cylinders are more prone to errors.
 This is due to the curvature introduced by the sphere and the cylinder.
-Some diffraction edges may not be found, leading to missing some diffraction paths.
+Some diffraction edges may not be found, which would cause some diffraction paths to be missed.
 The algorithm implements several heuristics to overcome this issue in most cases.
 Increasing the number of primary rays or simplifying the geometry can solve the issue as well.